bryant1410/one-dark-sublime-text-3-color-scheme/README.md

 # One Dark Sublime Text 3 Color Scheme

+:warning: This repo is not being actively maintained.Updates are long and far apart.
+The theme is not 100% accurate.

 A port of the One Dark color scheme from Github's Atom.io editor.
 If you notice inconsistencies, please report an issue and I'll get to fixing it as soon as possible.

 ##How to install